Use the Head, Heart, or Hands (Logical, Emotional, or Cooperative Appeals)

-Influence is the power and the ability to personally affect others’ actions, decisions, opinions, or thinking.
+Influence is the ability to personally affect the actions, decisions, opinions, or thinking of others.

 Ultimately, influence allows you to get things done and achieve desired outcomes.

 At a basic level, influence is about compliance — getting someone to do what you want them to do (or at least not to undermine it).
 But genuine commitment from other people is often required for you to accomplish key goals and tasks.

 Early in your career, or in individual contributor roles, influence is about working effectively with people over whom you have no authority.
 It requires the ability to present logical and compelling arguments and engaging in give-and-take.
 In senior-level or executive roles, influence is focused more on steering long-range objectives, inspiration, and motivation.